 There is life after retirement!
 Battle Abbey, 2014 to present - and Jorvik Viking Festival, York during February half-term

 Elder daughter Joanne went to the London School of Economics, gained a 2-1 and then went on to a Masters at the University of London.
 She'd worked as a steward at Lord's Cricket Ground and took up a more permanent position in the Tours Office.
 She left there a couple of years ago to start teacher training.
-Now she's a teacher at a primary school in South East London and lives with her Spanish man friend in Greenwich and recently been joined by their baby daughter Lara (September 2019).,
+Now she's a teacher at a primary school in South East London, lives with her Spanish partner friend in Greenwich and recently been joined by their baby daughter Lara (September 2019).,

 Suzy went to Buffalo University in her exchange year (she'd put Canada but didn't quite meet their exacting standards) from Sheffield University, gained her Masters.
 She went on to a course in Lienz, East Tyrol and taught English to secondary students.
 Following which she went on to the Technical University in Vienna to do a PhD in Physics.
 She's a PhD since the summer 2019, to move on to a post in Dresden (Lancasters at Dresden again!).When this Covid-19 passes us and life returns to near-normal we'll.maybe all get together again. .

 The Author: Alan Robert Lancaster, summarising: